The Crystal Furnace

 II

-“Change is for customers only, ” he said.
+“Change is for customers only,” he said.

 “We don’t want change, we want money,” replied Heloise.

-“Oh, forget it,” said Terry and summoned a quick meeting outside of Don’s Milk to discuss matters further.
-Their hard earned booty had been collected and saved towards purchasing a feast of sorts from one of the neighbourhood burger joints, a place by the name of “King’s Park” that was located on, coincidentally, King’s Park Boulevard, not too too far from the Rose’s house.
-The burger joint was locally known for its thick Neapolitan milkshakes and French fries which were cut thick and extra fluffy on the inside, as opposed to the crispy shoestring fries that McDonald’s sold that never filled anybody’s belly.
+“Oh, forget it,” said Terry, and he summoned a quick meeting outside Don’s Milk to discuss matters further.
+Their hard-earned booty had been collected and saved toward purchasing a feast of sorts from one of the neighbourhood burger joints, a place by the name of King’s Park that was located, coincidentally, on King’s Park Boulevard, not too far from the Roses’ house.
+The burger joint was locally known for its thick Neapolitan milkshakes and French fries, which were cut thick and extra fluffy on the inside, as opposed to the crispy shoestring fries McDonald’s sold, which never filled anybody’s belly.

 III